polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Thank Machine Learning Mystery Book for ML Pipeline :).
 * Encourage @Bearbear @cibaca @Hitoishi Das @Shivam Raisharma @Harkirat @Sarah Majors @Sunny Dsouza
 #60daysofudacity

+#### Sarah
+* Worked on the NLP hackathon, but did not finish.
+Determined I would rather go through the NLP lecture notebooks better and explore them more extensively instead.
+* Fixed a couple bugs with the PySyft for Android - I had installed one of the wrong libraries: python-socketio instead of python-flask-socketio
+* Got the image working for my raspberry pi 4 and now starting compile pytorch overnight.

 ### Day 33: